Best ways to find a job

 Job hunting can be difficult, but there are a number of resources available that will help make it easier.

 There are a number of disability services that support people with disabilities to find the right job.
 These services help you through the whole employment process, or just the parts you choose, like preparing for an interview, job training opportunities, or further study.

-Australian Disability Enterprises (ADE) are a great way to gain employment skills that align with your NDIS goals.
+Australian Disability Enterprises (ADE)are a great way to gain employment skills that align with your NDIS goals.
 You’ll also have access to ongoing coaching and daily support.
 These employment opportunities are offered to people with disabilities who have NDIS funding for either:

-- Core - Assistance with Social, Economic and Community Participation - Supports in Employment, Specialised Supported Employment, or
+- Core - Assistance with Social, Economic and Community Participation - Supports in Employment,

 Disability Employment Services (DES) provides support to job seekers with disability, injury, or a health condition to:

 - train in specific job skills

 - interview prep

 - JobAccess is a Government-funded tool to support people with disability to find and keep a job.